SaiRav95/Deploying-an-EC2-instance-YAML-template-with-AWS-Lambda/README.md

 12) Now our YAMl file is ready and the code is ready.
 13) Now upload the YAML file in the bucket which is the trigger for the lambda function we created.
 14) We can see that EC2 instance and the associated security group are created.
-15) We can see the user data in the ec2 instance in the instance settings and we can see that the two users (in my case user1 and user2) have been created.
+15) We can see the user data in the EC2 instance in the instance settings and we can see that the two users (in my case user1 and user2) have been created.
-16)
+16) You can see that you can connect via EC2 connect using user1 or user2.
+17) You can also connect via SSH and provide the pirvate SSH key for the user for authentication.
+18) You can read and write now.